 Amsterdam: a gateway to Europe

-The total European sales of patent-free medicines is always increasing, so it’s easy to understand Logistics and Finance Head Prashant Savla’s enthusiasm about the company’s early move to the Amsterdam Metropolitan Area.
+The total European sales of patent-free medicines is always increasing, so it’s easy to understand Logistics and Finance Head Prashant Savla’s enthusiasm about Sun Pharmaceutical's early move to the Amsterdam Metropolitan Area.

 Savla explains, "This is a prime base of operations from which to further expand our share in the growing European market.
 Our physical presence here gives us an inside view into what our European customers want.
 And having a local point of contact is important to our customers, too."

 Sun Pharmaceuticals Industries is a leading player in an interesting niche market.
 In today’s world, people are living longer than ever, which means they are not only enjoying a longer old age but also taking more pills for longer.
 With the costs of all those medicines threatening to go through the roof, care professionals are showing an increasing preference for prescribing ‘generic’ medicines – medicines that are no longer under patent and that pharmaceutical companies other than the patent holder are therefore free to manufacture.

 This development is also indirectly responsible for the growing number of pharmaceutical companies specialising in the manufacture of such patent-free medicines, particularly in India and China.
 Those are now ready for the next phase and are setting up a worldwide network of branches.
 Sun Pharma is a good example of a successful internationalisation strategy in action; more than half its revenue is currently generated outside India.
 After conquering the American market, the company has now turned its attention to Europe.